 How often are people shot at with a .22 caliber bullet?

-There was a cross-sectional study that ranged over 5 years of data from investigations at the Boston Police Department.
-The study was to determine what the fatality rates were from the injuries inflicted by certain caliber firearms for murder.
+A cross-sectional study conducted over a span of 5 years examined data from investigations conducted by the Boston Police Department.
+The primary objective of the study was to determine the fatality rates associated with gunshot injuries caused by specific caliber firearms in cases of murder.

 Combining the cases, there were three groups of the caliber bullets featuring the small types of .22, .25, and .32.
 Medium caliber bullets were found to be .38, .380, and 9mm with larger bullets being .357 magnum to 7.62x 39mm.